smeda2205/java-best-practices/src/item1/README.md

 figure out the type parameters for you.
 This is known as type inference.
 However, this inference is finally implemented from release 1.7 for the constructors.

+## Disadvantages

+1. The main disadvantage of providing only static factory methods is that classes without public or protected constructors cannot be subclassed.
+The same is true for nonpublic classes returned by public static factories.
+An example [here](https://github.com/farruhx/java-best-practices/tree/master/src/item1/disadvantage_one) shows that B can't extends from A class.
+This encourage the programmer to use the composition instead of inheritance.

+2. A second disadvantage of static factory method is that they are not readily distinguishable from the other static methods.
+They do not stand out in API documentation in the way that constructors do, so it can be difficult to figure out how to instantiate a class that provides static factory methods instead of constructors.

+In summary, static factory methods and public constructors both have their uses and it pays to understand their relative merits.
+Static factories are always preferable, so it is better to consider before implementation of constructors.